xyecoding/myBlog/source/_posts/Small-Things-for-Linux.md

 `/etc/apt` is the host directory for apt.

-`/etc/apt/apt.conf.d/proxy.conf` defines the proxy for only for apt.
+`/etc/apt/apt.conf.d/proxy.conf` defines the proxy only for apt.

-If one want to define the proxy globally, `export http(s)_proxy` should be used.
+If one wants to define proxy globally, `export http(s)_proxy` should be used.

 # Shortcuts

-I want to find out where the "kill shortcut", ctrl C, defined.
+I want to find out where the "kill" shortcut, ctrl C, defined.
 I use `bind -P` to check the shortcuts.
 However, do not find ctrl C. Thus, I learned something about the shortcuts on linux. ctrl C is a shortcut of stty.
-However, `bind -P` lists the shortcuts of readline.\_
+However, `bind -P` lists the shortcuts of readline.

 There may be two kinds of shortcuts, in practice,